jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - Securing embedded systems:
       - embedded systems should be isolated from the internet, and from a private production network to minimize exposure to remote exploitation, remote control, and malware
       - use secure boot feature and physically protecting the hardware

-- 3.5.13 High-Performance Computing (HPC) systems
+- 3.5.13 High-Performance Computing systems
   - **High-performance computing (HPC)** systems: platforms designed to perform complex calculations/data manipulation at extremely high speeds (e.g. super computers or MPP (Massively Parallel Processing)); often used by large orgs, universities, or gov agencies
     - An HPC solution is composed of three main elements:
       - compute resources